dvsander/mdb-snippets/notes.md

 ### Mongostat, mongotop, mongoreplay

-to know, in real time, the number of queries / second occurring in a given replica set, mongostat has this functionality. mongoreplay can capture the queries, but doesn't let me know how many are coming in each second in real-time. mongotop looks at time spent in each namespace, but doesn't count queries. mongoperf only looks at simulating a disk I/O load, not at monitoring performance at all
+To know, in real time, the number of queries / second occurring in a given replica set, mongostat has this functionality. mongoreplay can capture the queries, but doesn't let me know how many are coming in each second in real-time. mongotop looks at time spent in each namespace, but doesn't count queries. mongoperf only looks at simulating a disk I/O load, not at monitoring performance at all

     # launch some servers
     mlaunch init --replicaset --name m312RS --wiredTigerCacheSizeGB 0.25 --oplogSize 100 --port 30000 --host localhost